mcfitzgerald/owlready2-mirror/doc/sparql.rst

 .. note::

    The .sparql() method calls .prepare_sparql().
-Thus, there is no interest, in terms of performances, to use .prepare_sparql() instead of .sparql().
+Thus, there is limited interest, in terms of performances, to use .prepare_sparql() instead of .sparql().

 The PreparedQuery can be used to determine the type of query: